Eero Palm

 Eero Palm (born 21 June 1974 in Tallinn) is an Estonian architect.

+Biography

 Palm studied in the Tallinn University of Applied Sciences in the department of architecture.
 He graduated from the university in 1996.

 Eero Palm works in the architectural bureau Palm-E OÜ.

 Works by Eero Palm include the sports hall of A. Le Coq in Tartu, the office building in Meistri Street and the new sports hall of Pärnu.
 In addition Palm has designed numerous single-family homes.
 In 2006 Eero Palm received the Steel Building 2006 award for the A. Le Coq sports hall.
 Eero Palm is a member of the Union of Estonian Architects.